-Primarily to facilitate maintenance of our qualification as a real estate investment trust, our corporate charter generally prohibits ownership, directly, indirectly or beneficially, by any single stockholder of more than 6.6% of the number of outstanding shares of any class or series of our equity stock.
+Primarily to facilitate maintenance of our qualification as a real estate investment trust, our certificate of incorporation generally prohibits ownership, directly, indirectly or beneficially, by any single stockholder of more than 6.6% of the number of outstanding shares of any class or series of our equity stock.
 We refer to this limitation as the "ownership limit."
 Our board of directors may waive or modify the ownership limit with respect to one or more persons if it is satisfied that ownership in excess of this limit will not jeopardize our status as a real estate investment trust for federal income tax purposes.
-In addition, under our corporate charter each of Messrs.
-Zuckerman and Linde, along with their family and affiliates, as well as, in general, pension plans and mutual funds, may actually and beneficially own up to 15% of the number of outstanding shares of any class or series of our equity common stock.
+In addition, under our certificate of incorporation each of Messrs.
+Zuckerman and Linde, along with their respective families and affiliates, as well as, in general, pension plans and mutual funds, may actually and beneficially own up to 15% of the number of outstanding shares of any class or series of our equity common stock.
 Shares owned in violation of the ownership limit will be subject to the loss of rights to distributions and voting and other penalties.
 The ownership limit may have the effect of inhibiting or impeding a change in control.
+See "Limits on Ownership of Our Stock" beginning on page 24.